anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 ## Synopsis

 Ensure an implementation of the CNTT Reference Architecture (RA), such as the Reference Implementation (RI), meets industry driven quality assurance standards for conformance, verification and validation.
-The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RI verification.
+The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RC.

 For the purposes of this chapter, NFVI+VNF testing will be performed to evaluate **Conformance** (i.e. adherence) to, and demonstrated proficiency with, all aspects of software delivery.
 More specifically, Conformance includes:

  - Verified implementations of NFVI+VNF match expected design requirements
  - Clearly stated guidelines for test, badging, and lifecycle management
- - Inclusion of Operational run-books for 3rd party supplier instantiation and validations of NFVI+VNF0
+ - Inclusion of Operational run-books for 3rd party supplier instantiation and validations of NFVI+VNF
- - Evidence, through test results (FR/NFR), confirming delivered code matches design and client expectations
+ - Evidence, through test results, confirming delivered code matches industrial requirements
  - Interoperability testing with Reference VNFs, ensuring integration stability and life-cycle management of the Reference VNF on the target implementation.

 In summary, NFVI+VNF **Conformance** testing will be performed for **Verification** and **Validation** purposes, defined further as: